IBM Cloud Docs

 You must obtain an IAM token and export it into the $TOKEN for DNS Services.

-Creating a DNS zone
+Create a DNS zone with the API

 Create a new zone by using the following curl command: